TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Experiments

-\textbf{1) Contribution of Each Component:} To investigate the contribution of each component in our model, we employ MS1MV2 as the training set and compare TransFace-S, ViT-S (baseline), and two variants of TransFace-S on the IJB-C benchmark.
-The variants of TransFace-S are as follows: (1) ViT-S + SE, the variant only introduces the SE module in the ViT-S model.
-(2) ViT-S + DPAP, based on ViT-S, the variant adds the DPAP strategy.
+\textbf{1) Contribution of Each Component:} To investigate the contribution of each component in our TransFace, we employ MS1MV2 as the training set and compare TransFace-S, ViT-S (baseline), and two variants of TransFace-S on the IJB-C benchmark.
+The TransFace-S variants are as follows: (1) \textbf{ViT-S + SE}, the variant only introduces the SE module in the ViT-S model.
+(2) \textbf{ViT-S + DPAP}, based on ViT-S, the variant adds the DPAP strategy. {(3) \textbf{ViT-S + EHSM}, based on ViT-S, the variant adds the EHSM strategy. }

-The results gathered in Table \ref{tab3} reflect the following observations: (1) Compared with ViT-S, the accuracy of ViT-S + SE is slightly improved due to the addition of the SE module.
-(2) ViT-S + DPAP outperforms ViT-S + SE, which indicates that perturbing the amplitude spectrum of dominant patches can effectively alleviate the overfitting problem in ViTs.
-(3) TransFace-S works better than ViT-S + DPAP, which shows the effectiveness of our EHSM strategy.
+The results in Table~\ref{tab-transface-ablation} reflect the following observations: (1) Compared to ViT-S, the accuracy of ViT-S + SE is slightly improved due to the addition of the SE module.
+(2) ViT-S + DPAP outperforms ViT-S + SE, indicating that perturbing the amplitude spectrum of dominant patches can effectively alleviate the overfitting problem in ViTs.
+(3) TransFace-S works better than ViT-S + DPAP, which implies the effectiveness of our EHSM strategy.

-\textbf{2) Comparison with Previous Data Augmentation Strategies:} To further demonstrate the superiority of our DPAP strategy, we compare it with existing data augmentation strategies, including Random Erasing \cite{zhong2020random}, Mixup \cite{zhang2017mixup}, CutMix \cite{yun2019cutmix}, RandAugment \cite{cubuk2020randaugment} and the recently proposed PatchErasing \cite{zhou2022effective}.
-We employ MS1MV2 to train models and evaluate their performance on IJB-C. As reported in Table \ref{tab4}, compared with other strategies, our DPAP strategy can bring greater performance gain to the ViT, which benefits from the utilization of prior knowledge (\ie, the position of dominant patches) and the preservation of structural information of face identity.
+\textbf{2) Comparison with Previous Data Augmentation Strategies:} To further demonstrate the superiority of our DPAP strategy, we compare it with existing data augmentation strategies, including Random Erasing~\cite{zhong2020random}, Mixup~\cite{zhang2017mixup}, CutMix~\cite{yun2019cutmix}, RandAugment~\cite{cubuk2020randaugment}, PatchErasing~\cite{zhou2022effective}, {Fourier Domain Adaptation (\textbf{FDA})~\cite{yang2020fda}, TokenMiX~\cite{liu2022tokenmix}, and~TransMix\cite{chen2022transmix}.} {We train the models using MS1MV2 and Glint360K respectively, and evaluate their performance on the IJB-C benchmark. } As reported in Table~\ref{tab4}, compared to other strategies, our DPAP strategy can bring greater performance gain to the ViT, which benefits from the utilization of prior knowledge (\emph{i.e.}, the position of dominant patches) and the preservation of structural information of face identity.